mattrussell2/gradescope-autograder/README.md

 | "There has been a timeout failure or the job got stuck.
 Check your timeout limits or try again" | EECS server has been reset so we need to restart the runner. | login to `RUNNER_ACCT@vm-podman01` (see [here](#Preliminaries) for an example) and run the command `gitlab-runner run &`, then exit and via the web interface restart the job that failed. |

 # Tokens
 Tokens are handled completely behind-the-scenes by the container, which communicates with a `mysql` database hosted on the Tufts EECS servers during non-login sessions into the container [handled by `PAM`] (NOTE that this means that no token information is used when TA's ssh into the container; further,any token-related information is removed from the container during a login session via `PAM`).
 This communication occurs via a custom user account created by EECS IT staff.
 Variables which hold the account's information (username, private key) as well as the location of the tokens server and login information are held at `gitlab.cs.tufts.edu/course-repos`.
 Your course's slug (e.g. `gitlab.cs.tufts.edu/course-repos/cs15/{COURSE_SLUG}`) and the current semester (e.g. `2024s`) are used together as the database table automatically.
 In addition to automatic creation of the table, students and assignments are added automatically.
 The table holds the number of tokens currently used for a given student for each assignment.
 The information within the table is then used by the autograder (see `autograding/bin/token_manager.py` and `autograding/bin/validate_submission.py`) to validate a student's submission vis-a-vis tokens.
 You can change the way submissions are validated (e.g. max number of tokens per-student) via the `tokens` section of the `config.toml` file.
 You can do this for an individual student or for the entire roster.
 At this time the maximum number of supported tokens is 2, however the code could certaily be tweaked to allow for `N` tokens.
-If you *need* to manually access the database, you can do so by ssh'ing to the halligan servers under the account information specified above, and simply run `mysql --login-path=eecs_token_db`.
+If you *need* to manually access the database, you can do so by ssh'ing to the eecs servers under the account information specified above, and simply run `mysql --login-path=eecs_token_db`.
 Tread lightly as all token info is here for all courses! [...but don't worry too much as the EECS staff make daily backups].

 ## Conclusion
 Continue to the next section to learn about the autograding framework, and for a walkthrough to setup an assignment.